-For measurements of acoustic impedance very much less than that of the attenuator, the spectrometer source may be approximated as an ideal current source and so the acoustic current equals $\mathbf{u}{ref}(\mathbf{f})$.
+For measurements of acoustic impedance very much less than that of the attenuator, the spectrometer source may be approximated as an ideal current source and so the acoustic current equals $\mathbf{u}{ref}(f)$ .
 The output of the attenuator is effectively in parallel with the system being measured, so the attenuator conductance was subtracted from both calibrations and measurements.
-From the dimensions of the attenuator we calculate a characteristic impedance for the attenuator $Z_a = 170 \text{ MPa.s.m}^{-3}$.
+From the dimensions of the attenuator we calculate a characteristic impedance for the attenuator $Z_a = 170 \text{ MPa s/m}^3$ .
 The actual impedance is likely to differ a little, because the spacing wires are not perfectly straight.
-We therefore determine the value of Z_a by measuring known loads with high impedances, which in this case were the first maxima in the impedance spectra of open stainless steel cylinders.
-This gives a value of 155 MPa.s.m-3.
-The attenuation of the travelling wave in the narrow space between the cones is large, so the attenuator output is expected to behave like a pure resistance-another semi-infinite wave guide.
+We therefore determine the value of $Z_a$ by measuring known loads with high impedances, which in this case were the first maxima in the impedance spectra of open stainless-steel cylinders.
+This gives a value of 155 MPas/m.
+The attenuation of the travelling wave in the narrow space between the cones is large, so the attenuator output is expected to behave like a pure resistance-another semi-infinite waveguide.
 This assumption requires that the wave travelling from the output of the attenuator, back to the input of the attenuator and then back to the output may be neglected.
-To check this, the upstream microphone was used to measure the pressure waveform at the input of the attenuator during calibrations (where the load was 8.5 MPa.s.m-3, independent of frequency) and measurements on cylinders with strong resonances (where Z(f) varied from 20 kPa.s.m-3 to 200 MPa.s.m-3).
+To check this, the upstream microphone was used to measure the pressure waveform at the input of the attenuator during calibrations (where the load was 8.5 MPa s/m, independent of frequency) and measurements of cylinders with strong resonances (where $\mathbf{Z}(f)$ varied from 20 kPa s/m to 200 MPa s/m).
 No measurable difference was observed, so the attenuation in this wave is sufficient to permit its neglect in the measurements.

-Thus the subtraction of the attenuator conductance should allow precise measurements less than about 100 MPa.s.m^{-3} .
+Thus, the subtraction of the attenuator conductance should allow precise measurements less than about 100 MPa s/m.
 This exceeds the maxima in $\mathbf{Z}(f)$ of the flute where, in any case, the minima are of much greater interest.
 (For measurements on other wind instrument families, where the maxima are of greater interest than the minima, the same technique may be used with a higher value output impedance.)